multiplemonomials/Recipes/Recipe List.md

 Generally speaking, there are two kinds of sandwiches: ones where you have to carefully layer piece after piece in a delicate stack, and ones where you just slop some filling between two slices of bread and eat.
 Given my preference for easy food, you can probably guess which kinda I hew towards.
 However, labor intensive sandwhiches can often be the best tasting, so I will definitely give those recipes a shot as well!

+The only trouble with sandwhiches is that they don't make good take-to-work lunches, because you will generally have to store the bread separately and then assemble it with the fillings when you want to make the sandwich.
+So, unless your break room has a toaster and a cutting board, make sure to plan accordingly!

 | Rank | Name | Servings Made (single batch) | Amount of Work | Source | Description | Dependencies/Sides |
 |---|---|---|---|---|---|---|